 Mrs. Cartwright placed a few bottles of sweets in her cottage window, hoping by this way to increase their meagre income.

-William and Richard Cartwright were sons of Attenborough miller Edward and Mary (nee Hubbard).
+Richard and younger brother William Cartwright were sons of Attenborough miller Edward and Mary (nee Hubbard).

-The younger son William, also a miller, was the first Cartwright to arrive at South Street, Ilkeston about 1840 from Hucknall Torkard where he had married Elizabeth Allcock, daughter of William and Amy (nee Park), in 1832.
+William, also a miller, was the first Cartwright to arrive at South Street, Ilkeston about 1840, from Hucknall Torkard where he had married Elizabeth Allcock, daughter of William and Amy (nee Park), in 1832.

 The couple were accompanied by their four children and stayed a very short time but long enough for son Thomas to be born in the town.